mingweiniu/CmakeTutorial/README.md

 here are cmakelist examples,

+##01googletest
-"01googletest" is the simplest one
+this is the simplest one CMakeLists.txt

+##02boost
-"02boost" shows how to combine components
+shows how to combine components

+##03QtGL
-"03QtGL" demonstrates how to use functions or macro
+demonstrates how to use functions or macros

+##04opencv
-"04opencv" illuminates a source project
+illuminates a source project